Quick Answer

 Decision-making usually comes down to workflow rather than features.

-Sarah runs her boutique with a small team.
-She prints seasonal lookbooks and window signage.
-Each season gets new designs and new links.
-Canva’s QR codes fit because nothing is meant to last beyond a few months.
+A boutique that prints seasonal lookbooks and window signage gets new designs and new links every few months.
+Canva’s QR codes fit because nothing is meant to last beyond a season.

 Both approaches make sense within their own contexts.